Study-Buddy-G2S6/study-buddy.github.io/index.md

 ### Approach
 To use Study Buddy, a student logs in and sets up a profile that includes:
-- Courses they’ve taken and can help with (“Sensei”).
+- Courses they’ve taken and can help with.
-- Courses they’re currently taking and need help with (“Grasshopper”).
+- Courses they’re currently taking and need help with.
 - A profile photo for easy visual identification.

-Each ICS course has a page displaying all sensei and grasshoppers.
-Grasshoppers can propose a study session around a specific topic and time.
+Each ICS course has a page displaying all students who've taken or are taking the course.
 Notifications are then sent to all relevant users who can RSVP.

 ### Study Session Options
 There are two types of study sessions: